The ALICE experiment: a journey through QCD: Introduction

 Ultra peripheral collisions (UPCs) provide another handle on the initial state.
-These are heavy-ion collisions that typically have very large $b$ values (greater than the nuclear diameter).
+These are heavy-ion collisions that typically have very large $b$ values (greater than the nuclear diameter e.g. $\sim$ 15 fm for Pb).
 The nuclei in these collisions are sufficiently separated such that short-range strong interactions are highly suppressed (and therefore no QGP formation), yet the huge electromagnetic fields generated in the vicinity of the colliding nuclei lead to photon mediated interactions.
-Measurements of the differential cross sections of light (e.g.\,$\rho^{0}$) and heavy (e.g. \jpsi) vector mesons from these collisions are especially sensitive to the momentum distribution of partons (i.e. quarks and gluons) inside the nucleons, parameterised as parton distribution functions (PDF).
-These distributions are modified for nucleons inside a nucleus (nPDF) and play a critical role for understanding the production rate of hard processes in the initial stages of heavy-ion collisions.
+Measurements of the differential cross sections of light (e.g.\,$\rho^{0}$) and heavy (e.g. \jpsi) vector mesons from these collisions are especially sensitive to the momentum distribution of partons (i.e. quarks and gluons) inside the nucleus, parameterised as nuclear parton distribution functions (nPDFs).
+These distributions are modified compared with proton--proton collisions parton distribution functions (PDFs), and nPDFs play a critical role for understanding the production rate of hard processes in the initial stages of heavy-ion collisions.

-\paragraph{QGP phase.} The amount of the hydrodynamic collective motion developed in the QGP phase can be explored using measurements sensitive to radial and anisotropic flow.
-Radial flow boosts higher mass produced hadrons to higher \pt in the low-\pt region, and measurements of identified particle mean transverse momentum \mpt can therefore be used to extract information on the amount of radial flow that has developed.
+\paragraph{QGP phase.} The amount of the hydrodynamic collective motion developed in the QGP phase can be explored using measurements sensitive to radial and anisotropic flow~\cite{Heinz:2013th}, which develop transverse to the beam direction.
+In the low-\pt region, radial flow causes an increase in the transverse momentum (\pt) of higher-mass hadrons.
+Measurements of the mean transverse momentum \mpt of identified particles can therefore be used to extract information on the amount of radial flow that has developed.
 In order to investigate anisotropic flow, Eq.~\ref{eq:Spectra} can be expanded into the azimuthal angular dependence of the transverse momentum vector direction.
 The most widely used decomposition expresses the $\varphi$ (the angular component of this vector) dependence of the produced particle density as a Fourier series as follows~\cite{Voloshin:1994mz}:

 The $v_n$ terms, which can be determined experimentally, are referred to as anisotropic flow coefficients.
 They depend on the particle species, $p_{\rm T}$ and $y$.
 The term $n$ corresponds to the order of anisotropic flow, and $\Psi_n$ is the corresponding symmetry plane angle, which is the angular direction of anisotropic flow for the order $n$ of interest.
 For the vast majority of produced hadrons, non-zero $v_n$ coefficients arise mainly from the QGPs hydrodynamic response (with a relatively small contribution from the hadronic state).
 Regarding the coupling of the created electromagnetic fields with quarks, the CME effect introduces charge-dependent sine terms in Eq.~\ref{eq:v_n} for the produced hadrons with corresponding coefficients.
 These are small relative to the $v_n$ coefficients, but can also be explored experimentally.
 Any motion due to an electric field in the QGP will lead to charge-dependent $v_{1}$ coefficients.